Observation of Chemical Reactions between a Trapped Ion and Ultracold Feshbach Dimers

 From the PMT measurements after the interaction, we identify three possible outcomes for each experimental run, as is indicated in Fig.~\ref{fig:setup} (b-d).
 After the interaction the Yb$^+$ ion is either bright (panel b) or dark (panel c) indicating ion loss.
 The final scenario occurs when the ion is initially dark, but after some cooling time $t_\mathrm{c}$, it turns bright (panel d).
-A hot ion ($T_\mathrm{ion}/k_\mathrm{B}\gtrsim 1\,$K) appears dark, since it has a reduced scattering rate due to the Doppler effect, which shifts the cooling light out of resonance.
-After a typical $t_\mathrm{c}$ on the order of hundreds of milliseconds the temperature and thus the Doppler shift is reduced and the ion appears bright again~\cite{Suppl:2021}.
-A possible explanation for a hot ion could be the photo-dissociation of a LiYb$^+$ molecular ion that is created when the ion interacts with the atom-dimer mixture.
-A similar effect was reported recently in the Ba$^+$-Rb system, in which hot Ba$^+$ ions were observed after photo-dissociation of BaRb$^+$ with light at $1064\,$nm~\cite{Mohammadi2021}.
 We count events c) and d) together as the dark ion probability $P_\mathrm{dark}$.

+\hh{The dark events hint towards the possibility of molecular ions being formed, as they resemble what was recently seen in the Ba$^+$-Rb system~\cite{Mohammadi2021}.
+There, the photo-dissociation of the BaRb$^+$ molecular ion with light at $1064\,$nm, resulted in the observation of dark Ba$^+$ ions with similar fluorescence characteristics as panel d).} \hh{We will show that molecular ions in our system originate from ion-dimer collisions, via $\mathrm{Li_2}+\mathrm{Yb^+}\rightarrow\mathrm{LiYb^+}+\mathrm{Li}$ as it was proposed in~\cite{Hirzler2020a} in contrast to three-body recombination of molecular ions reported in Ref.~\cite{Mohammadi2021}.}

-\paragraph{Results. } We study the probability of dark ions as a function of the atom density and find a negative correlation, as shown in Fig.~\ref{fig:evapScan}.
+\paragraph{Results. } We study \hh{the ion interacting with the atom-dimer bath and find a negative correlation between the probability of dark ions and the atom density} , as shown in Fig.~\ref{fig:evapScan}.
 In a) we plot $P_\mathrm{dark}$ as a function of the ODT laser power $P_\mathrm{ODT}$ at the end of the evaporation ramp.
-The latter changes the peak atom density ($5-0.5\times10^{16}\,$m$^{-3}$), presented in b), as well as the temperature of the atom cloud ($12-0.5\,\mu$K)~\cite{Suppl:2021}.
+The latter changes the peak atom density ($5-0.5\times10^{16}\,$m$^{-3}$), presented in b), as well as the temperature of the atom cloud ($12-0.5\,\mu$K) \hh{and the dimer density}~\cite{Suppl:2021}.

 Additional charge exchange measurements of the process Yb$^+$($^2P_{1/2}$)+Li\,$\rightarrow$Li$^+$+Yb are taken as an independent means to probe the atomic density (see Fig.~\ref{fig:evapScan} c).
 Charge exchange occurs when we laser excite the ion to the $^2P_{1/2}$ state during the interaction with the bath and it directly leads to ion loss~\cite{Joger:2017}.
 To avoid signal saturation we use $\tau=50\,$ms. Since the charge exchange rate is independent of the collision energy, its rate is a direct probe of the local atom density around the ion.
 The measurements confirm the trend observed in Fig.~\ref{fig:evapScan} b.